 - C.1 Ideally, no utilities are to be permitted within riparian areas.
-If necessary, they may cross riparian areas but not run the length of riparian areas and should be underground. - C.2 Infrastructure and utilities are to be in accordance with biobank requirements. - C.3 Drainage infrastructure should be on separate lots to recreation areas to facilitate categorisation as operational land. - C.4 All electricity within the subdivision is to be underground - C.5 A reticulated recycled water system is to provide recycled water from the proposed Glossodia Local Water Centre for domestic non-potable uses such as toilet flushing, washing machines, garden irrigation and car washing.
-Recycled water may be used in public parkland for irrigation of lawns and gardens provided there is no impact to biodiversity areas.
+If necessary, they may cross riparian areas but not run the length of riparian areas and should be underground. - C.2 Infrastructure and utilities are to be in accordance with biobank requirements. - C.3 Drainage infrastructure should be on separate lots to recreation areas to facilitate categorisation as operational land. - C.4 All electricity within the subdivision is to be underground. - C.5 A reticulated recycled water system is to provide recycled water from the proposed Glossodia Local Water Centre for domestic non-potable uses such as toilet flushing, washing machines, garden irrigation and car washing.
+Recycled water may be used in public parkland for irrigation of lawns and gardens provided there is no direct impact to biobank sites and biodiversity values.